Beau Burrows: Philadelphia Phillies

 On January 31, 2024, Burrows signed a minor league contract with the Minnesota Twins.
 He was released by the Twins organization on March 21.
 On March 25, Burrows signed a minor league contract with the Philadelphia Phillies.
 He made 16 appearances split between the Double–A Reading Fightin Phils and Triple–A Lehigh Valley IronPigs, compiling a 6.45 ERA with 21 strikeouts across 22 1/3 innings pitched.
 Burrows was released by the Phillies organization.

 Cleburne Railroaders

 On June 21, 2024, Burrows signed with the Cleburne Railroaders of the American Association of Professional Baseball.
 In 11 games for Cleburne, he struggled to a 7.24 ERA with 23 strikeouts across 13 2/3 innings pitched.
 Burrows was released by the Railroaders on August 11.
 On August 21, he re–signed with Cleburne.

 Tecolotes de los Dos Laredos

 On April 15, 2025, Burrows signed with the Tecolotes de los Dos Laredos of the Mexican League.
 In eight appearances for the Tecolotes, Burrows struggled to an 0-2 record and 9.53 ERA with 10 strikeouts across 5 2/3 innings pitched.

 Pittsburgh Pirates

 On May 7, 2025, Burrows signed a minor league contract with the Pittsburgh Pirates.
-He elected free agency on November 6.
+He made 37 appearances split between the Single-A Bradenton Marauders, High-A Greensboro Grasshoppers, Double-A Altoona Curve, and Triple-A Indianapolis Indians, accumulating a 3-3 record and 2.94 ERA with 49 strikeouts and nine saves over 49 innings of work.
+Burrows elected free agency following the season on November 6.

+On November 26, 2025, Burrows re-signed with the Pirates organization on a new minor league contract.